Last updated on June 25th, 2021

 Travel writer Sally Pabody shares her inside tips to create the perfect itinerary in Seville, a blend of art, architecture, tapas, a garden, wandering, and music or dance.
 With so much to see, serendipities abound, and getting a bit lost is part of the fun.

-Travel writer Sally Peabody is back, sharing her insider tips to experience Athens, and eat well, have fun, and experience well-chosen art and world-class architecture, archaeological sites, and culture.
-And oh yes, music, food and wine too!
+Travel writer Sally Peabody shares her insider tips to experience Athens – its food, art, world-class architecture, archaeological sites, and culture.